mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 ----------------

 There are many events available throughout Mautic.
-Depending on the desired functionality, look at the core bundle's *Event.php file in the root of the bundle.
-For example, Lead related events are defined and described in ``app\bundles\LeadBundle\LeadEvents.php``.
+Depending on what you're trying to implement, look at the ``*Event.php`` for the core bundle, located in the root of the bundle.
+For example, the ``app\bundles\LeadBundle\LeadEvents.php`` file defines and describes events relating to Contacts.
 The final classes provide the names of the events to listen to.
-Always use the event constants to ensure future changes to event names will not break the plugin.
+Always use the event constants to ensure future changes to event names won't break the Plugin.

 Custom Events
 -------------